freseco/py_all_temp/README.md

 # py_all_temp
 Shows temp from cpu and from a usb device.
+It has been only tested in raspberry pi 4.

 ## Using
 $python py_all_temp.py